Changes to candidature

 You should approach the HDR Candidature Manager for an informal discussion if a change in supervisory arrangements seems necessary for any reason.
 Such discussions, which will always be held in confidence if requested, are generally the best way to decide how to proceed.

-Please note: a change of supervisor form can only be initiated by a school staff member and usually the new or current principal supervisor.
-Neither Deakin Research nor a student can initiate this form.
+Please note: a change of supervisor form can only be initiated by a school staff member which is usually the new or current principal supervisor.
+The Graduate Research Academy or student cannot initiate this form.